Google Brain: Medical applications

 The image sorting capabilities of Google Brain have been used to help detect certain medical conditions by seeking out patterns that human doctors may not notice to provide an earlier diagnosis.
 During screening for breast cancer, this method was found to have one quarter the false positive rate of human pathologists, who require more time to look over each photo and cannot spend their entire focus on this one task.
 Due to the neural network's very specific training for a single task, it cannot identify other afflictions present in a photo that a human could easily spot.

+Transformer

+The transformer deep learning architecture was invented by Google Brain researchers in 2017, and explained in the scientific paper Attention Is All You Need.
+Google owns a patent on this widely used architecture, but hasn't enforced it.

 Text-to-image model

 Google Brain announced in 2022 that it created two different types of text-to-image models called Imagen and Parti that compete with OpenAI's DALL-E.

 Later in 2022, the project was extended to text-to-video.

+Imagen development was transferred to Google Deepmind after the merger with Deepmind.

 Other Google products

-The Google Brain projects’ technology is currently used in various other Google products such as the Android Operating System’s speech recognition system, photo search for Google Photos, smart reply in Gmail, and video recommendations in YouTube.
+The Google Brain projects' technology is currently used in various other Google products such as the Android Operating System's speech recognition system, photo search for Google Photos, smart reply in Gmail, and video recommendations in YouTube.

 Reception

 Google Brain has received coverage in Wired, NPR, and Big Think.
-These articles have contained interviews with key team members Ray Kurzweil and Andrew Ng, and focus on explanations of the project’s goals and applications.
+These articles have contained interviews with key team members Ray Kurzweil and Andrew Ng, and focus on explanations of the project's goals and applications.